nickryand/vagrant-multi-putty/README.md

  4. Answer yes when prompted to save without a password.
  5. Save the key using the filename of "insecure_private_key.ppk".

-Note: If you do not explicity set the config.putty.private_key_path variable, you need to convert the insecure_private_key and store it with a ".ppk" extension.
+If you do not explicity set the config.putty.private_key_path variable, you need to convert the insecure_private_key and store it with a ".ppk" extension.
 The vagrant-multi-putty plugin appends this extension automatically.

+As of Vagrant 1.4.0, the `config.ssh.private_key_path` variable is converted into an array.
+This allows multiple SSH keys to be passed to ssh.
+PuTTY does not allow for a list of ssh keys via the command line.
+Therefore, if the `config.putty.private_key_path` variable is not set, we attempt to use the first key in the `config.ssh.private_key_path` list and append the '.ppk' extension to it.

 ## Configuration
 Most of the ssh configuration options used to control vagrant ssh also